 While groups like NGO Watch strive for NGO transparency in order to expose their interests in participating in U.S. foreign policy, the increasingly prominent roles that civil society may take are evident to critics and participants alike.
-Many NGOs assume functions that were once the province of states, for example, social service delivery and humanitarian relief.302 These NGOs must actively promote, or at least not contravene, the agenda of their donor.
-Once they become a sort of "public service sub-contractor,"303 NGOs remain at risk of having their agendas and ethical principles compromised by the financial control of states.304 Civil society must remain strong enough to resist subordination by the state.
-At the same time, civil society must maintain open accountability and transparency in order to be considered legitimate in its role as a participant in the democratic processes of shaping of U.S. foreign policy.305
+Many NGOs assume functions that were once the province of states, for example, social service delivery and humanitarian relief.
+These NGOs must actively promote, or at least not contravene, the agenda of their donor.
+Once they become a sort of "public service sub-contractor," NGOs remain at risk of having their agendas and ethical principles compromised by the financial control of states.
+Civil society must remain strong enough to resist subordination by the state.
+At the same time, civil society must maintain open accountability and transparency in order to be considered legitimate in its role as a participant in the democratic processes of shaping of U.S. foreign policy.
+The specific interest of the province of the provinc